 If parents of children at a government school ask the principal for their children to receive religious education in a particular religion, the principal must ensure that reasonable time is allowed for their children’s religious education in that religion.

 SRE teachers and helpers are volunteers from local congregations who could be lay volunteers, ministers, or youth/children/family workers who have a heart for teaching children and young people about Christian faith.
 Local church congregations are responsible for initiating and maintaining Special Religious Education in their local schools where this is a ministry supported by the congregation vision.

-Congregations and teachers who are involved in SRE have support from Uniting Mission and Education, who are responsible for the oversight of SRE in NSW Uniting Churches and accountable back to the Department of Education and Communities as the ‘Approved Provider of SRE’ for Uniting Churches in NSW.
+Congregations and teachers who are involved in SRE have support from Synod of NSW & ACT, who are responsible for the oversight of SRE in NSW Uniting Churches and accountable back to the Department of Education and Communities as the ‘Approved Provider of SRE’ for Uniting Churches in NSW.

-SRE teachers must be recommended by their minister or Church Council, participate in Child Protection/Safe Church Training and SRE Teacher Basic training modules and ongoing training.
+SRE teachers must be recommended by their minister or Church Council, have a valid Working with Children Check, valid Child Protection/Safe Church Training and SRE Teacher Basic training modules and ongoing training.